onflow/kitty-items/README.md

 ### 6. Start the dev-wallet

-When developerin glocally, you'll need an emulaoed wallet as well, so that you can create accounts and sign trasnactions as user's other than the emulator's service account.
+When developing locally, you'll need an emulated wallet as well.
+The wallet let's you create accounts and sign transactions as user's other than the emulator's service account.

 Run this command to start the dev-wallet from the `fcl-dev-wallet` directory:
 ```